Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Chronic prostatitis.

-Antimicrobial drug belonging to the quinol group.
-Sparfloccacin is a third-generation difluoroquinol used to treat acute and chronic infections of the genitourinary system.
+An antimicrobial drug belonging to the group of quinols.
+Sparfloxacin is a third-generation difluoroquinol used to treat acute and chronic infections of the genitourinary system.
 Effective for the treatment of bacterial and infectious prostatitis, as well as pathologies complicated by tuberculosis and chlamydia.
-It can be prescribed after surgery, genital trauma to prevent infection.
+It can be prescribed after surgery, trauma to the genital organs to prevent infection.

 Possible side effects: